amushtaev/gatsby-starter-netlify-cms/src/pages/blog/google-ads-ex-adwords-vs-facebook-ads.md

   - tutorials
 title: "Google Ads (Ex-AdWords) vs. Facebook Ads: Which to Use?"
 date: 2019-01-29T00:00:00.000Z
-description: Need modify desk.
+description: Choosing between Google Ads (formerly AdWords) and Facebook ads to launch your advertising campaigns?
+Compare Facebook Ads vs. Google Ads in our article.
 featuredpost: false
 featuredimage: /img/facebook-ads-vs-google-ads-featured-pic.jpg
 image: /img/facebook-ads-vs-google-ads-featured-pic.jpg
 tags:
-  - brewing
+  - AdWords
-  - chemex
+  - ""
+seo_title: "Facebook Ads vs. Google Ads (Ex-AdWords): How to Reach a Better ROI"
+metadescription:
+focus_keyphrase: Facebook Ads vs. Google Ads
 seotitle: "Facebook Ads vs. Google Ads (Ex-AdWords): How to Reach a Better ROI"
-focuskeyphrase: Facebook Ads vs. Google Ads
 ---
 <!--StartFragment-->

-<script src="https://0ec8dc1fc179467d8f9052a5df6153cd.js.ubembed.com" async></script>

 If you’re comparing Google AdWords vs. Facebook Ads, you should know one thing before you go any further: there’s no such platform as AdWords any more.
 In 2018, the AdWords platform was rebranded, and now it’s called Google Ads.